MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 * Is the App binary encrypted before deployment on target?
 * Is the App integrity verified when installing on target?
 * Is the App code signed?
-* Who sign the App (device manufacturer, App developer, device owner)?
+* Who signs the App (device manufacturer, App developer, device owner)?
 * Byte code verification using ``MicroEJ ByteCode Verifier``?

 Kernel